Mozetsu/mozetsu/readme.md

 🎯 Current objectives:

-- Get proficient in React.
-- Understand the basics of Typescript.
+- Dive deeper into Typescript.
 - Learn more about JWT authentication.

 📖 Studying: